 Whether you're getting rid of an old mercury-containing or electronic thermostat, the Thermostat Recovery Program (TRP) offers a fast, safe and easy option for responsible thermostat recycling Canada-wide!

-The TRP has safely recovered and recycled over 200,000 thermostats and diverted nearly 700 kilograms of mercury from landfill since it's 2006 inception.
+The TRP has safely recovered and recycled over 200,000 thermostats and diverted over 700 kilograms of mercury from landfill since it's 2006 inception.